Year 11 Outdoor and Environmental Studies Units 1 and 2

 - Weekly assigned tasks primarily consisting of short answer questions but also including research and multimedia tasks.

-- Three practical experiences.
-During these experiences you will complete a journal that will form the basis for 50% of your assessment in this subject.
+- During these experiences you will complete a logbook that will inform your School Assessed Coursework (SAC’s) in this subject.

 What skills do you need?